 production of mammalian derived proteins and antibodies in weeks

 The delivery of DNA into mammalian cells through non-viral methods with temporary effects is known as transient transfection.
-In the case of delivering functional coding DNA the term “transient gene expression” or for short TGE is widely used.
-TGE is a commonly used method to produce proteins.
-Whilst commercial production of tons of biopharmaceuticals uses consistently productive stable cell lines (which take many months to develop), the production of milligram to gram amounts of high-grade material for early pre-clinical and biochemical characterization studies can be performed by transient gene expression systems within the drug development pipeline.
-This website focuses on the production of recombinant proteins, antibodies and membrane proteins by TGE.
+In the case of delivering functional coding DNA, the term “transient gene expression” (TGE) is widely used.
+TGE is a commonly used method for the production of recombinant proteins.
+Whilst commercial production of tons of biopharmaceuticals uses consistently productive stable cell lines (which take many months to develop), the production of milligram to gram amounts of high-grade material for early pre-clinical and biochemical characterization studies can be performed by TGE systems within the drug development pipeline.
+This website focuses on the production of recombinant proteins and antibodies using TGE.
 It will give you an overview of the main aspects and influencing factors.